-- Reported domestic abuse is increasing with 24% of violence offences related to a domestic abuse incident. - Violence against the person currently accounts for 20% of total recorded crime in the borough. - 14% of violence against the person occurred in Walsall Town Centre. - Both domestic abuse and violence against the person are underreported and could therefore be subject to an increase in recorded offences.
+- Reported domestic abuse is increasing with 24% of violence offences related to a domestic abuse incident - Violence against the person currently accounts for 20% of total recorded crime in the borough - 14% of violence against the person occurred in Walsall Town Centre - Both domestic abuse and violence against the person are underreported and could therefore be subject to an increase in recorded offences

-- 1. Reduce serious violent crime rate (NI 15) by 4%. - 2.
-Reduce assault with injury crime rate (NI 20) by 4%. - 3.
-Reduce repeat victims of domestic violence (NI 32). - 4.
-Reduce number of referrals to children's social care for domestic violence LAA local target).
+- 1. Reduce serious violent crime rate (NI 15) by 4% - 2.
+Reduce assault with injury crime rate (NI 20) by 4% - 3.
+Reduce repeat victims of domestic violence (NI 32) - 4.
+Reduce number of referrals to children's social care for domestic violence (LAA local target)

-Objective Progress in 2008/09 (Year 1) Planned Activity for 2009/10 (Year 2) POLICY Develop a strategy and action plan to tackle violence including domestic violence Police continued to work with partners to tackle violent crime, arrangements in place currently to monitor and reduce violent crime include - Be Safe, Domestic Violence (DV) Forum, Multi Agency Public Protection Arrangement (MAPPA) and Multi Agency Risk Assessment Conference (MARAC).
-Between February 2008-January 2009 Violent Crime fell (compared with same period the previous year) by 16.9%, which in real terms is 986 fewer offences.
+Progress in year 1 (08/09) and plans for year 2 (09/10) Objective Progress in 08/09 (Year 1) Planned Activity for 09/10 (Year 2) POLICY Develop a strategy and action plan to tackle violence including domestic violence Police continued to work with partners to tackle violent crime, arrangements in place currently to monitor and reduce violent crime include - Be Safe, Domestic Violence (DV) Forum, Multi Agency Public Protection Arrangement (MAPPA) and Multi Agency Risk Assessment Conference (MARAC).
+Between Feb 08 - Jan 09 Violent Crime fell (compared with same period the previous year) by 16.9%, which in real terms is 986 fewer offences.
 All partner groups which address violent crime to continue.
 Partnership to use the Safer Walsall Executive Group and the Borough Tasking Group to monitor all violent crime types and put any required interventions in place.
 PREVENTION/ AWARENESS Promote pro-social behaviour and domestic violence programmes across the borough Children's Services Directory (web-based) and Walsall Domestic Violence (DV) Forum website promote DV services across the borough.
 Leaflets and promotional items around DV and services offered distributed across a range of statutory and voluntary sector venues.
 Presentations about DV delivered at a range of events.
 S.A.F.E.
 (Stopping Aggression in the Family Environment) programme promoted across the borough through leaflets, presentations and other promotional activity.
 Good news stories to be promoted through local media.
 Fundraising campaign to be undertaken to increase awareness of domestic violence services and generate income.
 S.A.F.E. will be promoted across the midlands region RESPECT, the national association of perpetrators challenging behaviour model, will continue to be utilised through the SAFE Programme.
 TREATMENT/ SUPPORT Provide support services for victims of Domestic Abuse Support service provision includes: Stepping Stones 24-hour help-line, SAYA 24-hour multi-lingual help line, Crisis Intervention Service; Domestic Abuse Response Team; Family Support Team; Drop-in groups (3 each week) Risk assessments were carried out for 1973 victims.
+Current services to be maintained

 123 drop-in groups were held with 486 victims using these facilities.
 1734 victims received one to one ongoing support during the year.
-Training was provided to a total of 1371 front line professionals Current services to be maintained DV training programmes to be promoted across the midlands
+Training was provided to a total of 1371 front line professionals from across the statutory and voluntary agencies in Walsall.
+DV training programmes to be promoted across the midlands region. -- ---

-Priority 2: Tackle Anti-social Behaviour (including Criminal Damage and Arson)
+Priority 2: Tackle Anti Social Behaviour (including Criminal Damage and Arson)

-- There were 17,146 incidents of anti-social behaviour recorded between February 2008 and January 2009. - The Town Centre continues to be a hot spot for ASB with the police neighbourhood for that area seeing a 24% increase in ASB incidents. - Criminal damage offences account for 20% of total recorded crime. - Criminal damage is estimated to have cost residents of Walsall over four million pounds in the monitoring period. - ASB continues to be a major concern for residents in Walsall.
+- There were 17,146 incidents of anti social behaviour recorded between February 2008 and January 2009. - The Town Centre continues to be a hot spot for ASB with the police neighbourhood for that area seeing a 24% increase in ASB incidents - Criminal damage offences account for 20% of total recorded crime - Criminal damage is estimated to have cost residents of Walsall over four million pounds in the monitoring period - ASB continues to be a major concern for residents in Walsall